Point scores again, Lightning beat Islanders 2-1 in Game 3 - WTMJ

 Yanni Gourde also scored to help Tampa Bay improve to 6-1 on the road in the playoffs.

+“We kept the game really simple,” Gourde said.
+“We managed the game for most part of the game and that was the key, especially in the third period.
+We closed the ice pretty well and we got the puck deep whenever we got the chance.
+I think that was very important for us.”

-Cal Clutterbuck scored for the Islanders, and Semyon Varlamov made 23 saves.
+Cal Clutterbuck scored for the Islanders, and Varlamov finished with 23 saves.

 Game 4 is Saturday night at Nassau Coliseum, with Game 5 back in Tampa on Monday night.